pptestpptest/Nodes/Sources/Nodes/_Documentation.docc/Nodes.md

 User Interface

-A Node's `ViewControllable` instance defines the Node's user interface (for example a [UIViewController](https://developer.apple.com/documentation/uikit/uiviewcontroller) in a [UIKit](https://developer.apple.com/documentation/uikit) app) and is also responsible for displaying or presenting the user interface of child Nodes.
-A `ViewControllable` protocol is used instead of the concrete class type to limit the exposed API, to avoid the use of UI frameworks (such as [UIKit](https://developer.apple.com/documentation/uikit)) within `Flow` instances and to facilitate testing.
+A Node's ``ViewControllable`` instance defines its user interface (for example a [UIViewController](https://developer.apple.com/documentation/uikit/uiviewcontroller) in a [UIKit](https://developer.apple.com/documentation/uikit) app) and is also responsible for displaying or presenting the user interface of child Nodes.
+A ``ViewControllable`` protocol is used instead of the concrete class type to limit the available API, to avoid the use of UI frameworks (such as [UIKit](https://developer.apple.com/documentation/uikit)) within `Flow` instances and to facilitate testing.

-The `ViewControllable` instance is injected into the Node's `Context` as well, however a different protocol (`Presentable`) is used there.
+The ``ViewControllable`` instance is injected into the Node's `Context` as well, however a different protocol named `Presentable` is used there.

-This means the same exact instance is accessed through a `ViewControllable` protocol from within the `Flow` instance (for presentation) and through a `Presentable` protocol from within the `Context` instance (for updating the UI).
+This means the same exact instance is accessed through a ``ViewControllable`` protocol from within the `Flow` instance (for presentation) and through a `Presentable` protocol from within the `Context` instance (for updating the UI).

-Note that although the `Context` may participate in keeping a Node's user interface in sync with the current app state, the view state dedicated `Worker` provided to the Node normally handles this responsibility.
+Note that although the `Context` may participate in keeping a Node's user interface in sync with the current app state, the Node's view state `Worker` normally handles this responsibility.

 - ``ViewControllable``
 - ``ViewControllableFlow``